 - Write your title and begin telling your story.

 - Proofread your article and publish it live once you’re ready.

 Types of Blogs that Make Money

 A fashion blog has a spectrum of subtopics that needs a theme for the chosen topic.
-You can blog on the latest trends that appeared in fashion week for clothing for men, women, and children.
+You can blog on the latest trends in fashion week for clothing for men, women, and children.

 An accessory blog can focus on shoes, bags, belts, hats, and scarves from different designers according to the season.
 Additionally, you can cover pieces of jewelry, both faux and genuine gems.

 A health and fitness blog will focus on a person’s overall health.
 The blog includes healthy living with food choices, exercise, and training.